HaydenMacDonald/multigitminder/README.md

 ## Rationale

 Beeminder's integration with GitHub, `gitminder`, allows Beeminder users to capture their programming activity as data for their Beeminder goals.
-Though this integration is good, it enforces a 1:1 relationship between repos and goals. `multigitminder` allows Beeminder users to connect any number of repos to any number of active goals.
+Unfortunately, `gitminder` only tracks commit and issues closed in a single repo or across your whole GitHub account. `multigitminder` allows Beeminder users to connect any number of repos to any number of active goals based on [any event supported by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

-[ DIAGRAM OF POSSIBLE SETUPS ]

 ## How it Works